VictorNicollet/LetsNotEncrypt/README.en.md

 We must restrict access to any form of manual or documentation about cryptographic algorithms, in the same way that we restrict access to chemistry manuals about explosives.
-The source code of cryptographic aplications is itself a form of documentation, and reading or contributing to open source cryptographic projects should be grounds for surveillance.
+The source code of cryptographic applications is itself a form of documentation, and reading or contributing to open source cryptographic projects should be grounds for surveillance.